a11ywatch/kayle/README.md

 If you use [`@playwright/axe-core`](https://playwright.dev/docs/next/accessibility-testing) you can swap it out with the following [playwright-axe-example](./kayle/tests/basic-axe-playwright.spec.ts) and get an increase in issues found and major performance boost of at least 100%.
 You can also include multiple runners to extend the issues beyond the basics in folds.

 We have not tested IBM Ace for performance thoroughly yet but, from the surface the performance is about 40% slower than axe, if the runner seems to have issues we may fork it and add it to the `fast_` prefix.
+The perf drawbacks may be from the lib handling all locales in one script.

 ## Performance Tips